 Make a Budget and Stick To It

-Another great way to avoid impulse spending is to create a budget plan.
+Another great way to avoid impulse spending is to build a yearly budget plan.
 First, make a list of all of your necessary expenses.
 This should include expenses like housing, bills, food, and gas if you use your car regularly.
 Next, add all those expenses together, and compare the amount to your income.
 Any extra money is yours to budget as you see fit.
-Set money aside for savings, pay a little extra on a loan payment, or budget your cash towards making informed financial decisions.
+Set money aside for savings, pay a little extra on a variable rate loan payment, or budget your cash towards making informed financial decisions.

 Use Shopping Lists

-To avoid temptation and impulse buys, try not mindlessly browse the store.
+To avoid temptation and impulse buys, try not mindlessly browsing the store.
 If you wander around shopping areas long enough, chances are you will find something you would like to buy.
 Instead, stick to your lists, and your budget like you are on a mission.
 You can even try to make it a game and see how quickly you can buy everything you planned on your list and leave the store!

 Other Helpful Tips For Saving Money